dieteroo/basketclock/install/INSTALL.md

 * Allow public-key authentication only
   Set authorized_key for 'user'
 * SAVE

+* Would you like to use OS customisation settings?
 * YES

+* Would you like to prefill the wifi password from the system keychain?
+* NO

+* All existing data on 'your storage device' will be erased
+* Are you sure you want to continue?
+* YES

+####
+Raspberry Pi OS (Legacy) Lite
+Release date: March 12th 2024
+System: 32-bit
+Kernel version: 6.1
+Debian version: 11 (bullseye)
+Size: 365MB
+####
 ```
 ## Place micro SD in Raspberry Pi
 ## Connect network cable, HDMI cable & power cable